222ridepegasus/kiekelly/posts/so-this-is-like-my-2nd-post.md

 ---
 Ok, here we go:

-Here begins an intrepid voyage into - blah, blah, blah - this blog will be a semi-coherent diary of ramblings spanning the full spectrum of my limited knowledge across a distinctively narrow range of subjects.
+Here begins an intrepid voyage into - blah, blah, blah - this blog will be a semi-coherent diary spanning the full spectrum of my limited knowledge across a distinctively narrow range of subjects.

 > I am the wisest man alive, for I know one thing, and that is that I know nothing.